MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/configure-exchange-server-for-hybrid-modern-authentication.md

 Ensure the URLs clients may connect to are listed as HTTPS service principal names in AAD.

 1. First, connect to AAD with [these instructions](https://docs.microsoft.com/en-us/office365/enterprise/powershell/connect-to-office-365-powershell).

+ **Note** You need to use the Connect-MsolService option from this page to be able to use the command below.

 2. For your Exchange related URLs, type the following command: